-In 2018, Steve Hamilton enters his fourth season as Head Coach of the Patriots' Women's Soccer team and his 14th season coaching collegiately.
-Coach Hamilton has guided the Patriots to a 27-24-5 (9-9-3 Mid-South Conference) record, including a 1-3 mark in Mid-South Conference Tournament play.
+In 2020, Steve Hamilton enters his sixth season as Head Coach of the Patriots' Women's Soccer team and his 16th season coaching collegiately.
+Coach Hamilton has guided the Patriots to a 57-30-8 (21-10-5 Mid-South Conference) record, including a 3-5-0 mark in Mid-South Conference Tournament play.

-Hamilton has had three players garner First Team All-Conference honors, while six players have received Second Team All-Conference recognition.
-In 2017, Sara Randez became the first Patriot player in program history to be named the MSC Freshman of the Year.
-In addition to his success on the field, the Patriots have had 25 players earn Academic All-Conference accolades, while three players have been named Daktronics All-Americans.
+Hamilton has had 12 players garner First Team All-Conference honors, 12 players receive Second Team All-Conference recognition, and three players to earn All-American Honorable Mentions; the only players to earn national recognition in program history.
+In 2017, Shara Randez became the first Patriot player in program history to be named the MSC Freshman of the Year.
+In addition to his success on the field, the Patriots have had 46 players earn Academic All-Conference accolades, while three players have been named NAIA Daktronics All-Americans.

 Prior to UC, Hamilton spent eight seasons as the Head Coach of Eastern Nazarene College in Quincy, MA.
 He was recognized as the Coach of the Year in 2007.
 He also coached ENC to its first-ever home conference (TCCC) playoff win in 2011, its first ECAC Tournament in school history in 2013, and its first-ever home conference playoff semifinal game in 2014.
 Previously, Coach Hamilton was at Genesee Community College in Batavia, NY where he went 20-16 in two seasons.